 A neat little Mayan site to visit for a couple hours or combine with another tour.

-The very name Lamanai comes from the Yucatec Maya word “lam’an’ain,” or “submerged crocodile.”
-Once a great city—waxing in power, even as cities to the south like Tikal and Caracol were waning—its ruins lay buried until the 1970s, when archaeologists started excavating the site.
+The very name Lamanai comes from the Yucatec Maya word “lam’an’ain”, meaning “submerged crocodile.”
+Once a great city—waxing in power, even as cities to the south like Tikal and Caracol were waning—its ruins lay buried until the 1970s when archaeologists started excavating the site.
 They eventually learned that Lamanai was one of the most continually inhabited cities in all of the Maya lowlands, with evidence of occupation dating back to the 16th century BC (!).
-An extensive museum displays dozens of artifacts, including many made of copper, found buried with elites.
+An extensive museum displays dozens of artefacts, including many made of copper, found buried with elites.

 How old is Lamanai?

 According to Wikipedia: Lamanai was occupied as early as the 16th century BC.
 The site became a prominent centre in the Pre-Classic Period, from the 4th century BC through the 1st century CE.
 In 625 CE, “Stele 9” was erected there in the Yucatec language of the Maya.
 Lamanai continued to be occupied up to the 17th century AD.